-Progressive Lenses from our Optometrists in Boca Raton, Lighthouse Point, and Coral Springs
+Progressive Lenses in Boca Raton, FL

 You had finally gotten used to the idea of wearing single-vision lenses when, upon reaching middle age, you were hit with a new complication: presbyopia.
 This vision issue may call for lenses that can correct more than one distance level.
 If the sharply-defined corrective segments of bifocals and trifocals don't appeal to you, you'll be happy to know that Eye Site Vision Center offers "blended" or progressive multifocal lenses.
 Eye Site Vision Center has three convenient optometry offices in Lighthouse Point, Coral Springs, and Boca Raton, Florida.